-U.S. Senate moves toward uncertain vote on massive coronavirus relief package
+'Dilly-dallying around': Testy U.S. Senate nears coronavirus relief vote

-WASHINGTON (Reuters) - The U.S. Senate on Monday moved toward another vote on a far-reaching coronavirus economic stimulus package on Monday, though Republicans and Democrats said they still had not resolved their differences that had stalled the package over the weekend.
+WASHINGTON (Reuters) - Tempers boiled over in the U.S. Senate on Monday as lawmakers moved toward another vote on a far-reaching coronavirus economic stimulus package even though Republicans and Democrats said they were still at odds over details that had stalled the package over the weekend.

 Both sides said they were close to an agreement on the massive bill, which Treasury Secretary Steven Mnuchin said carried a $2 trillion price tag.
 But they remained at odds over provisions to help businesses, as well as the amount of money to provide to hospitals and state and local governments.

-Senate Majority Leader Mitch McConnell accused Democrats of trying to take advantage of the crisis to advance their political agenda with unrelated provisions.
+Senate Majority Leader Mitch McConnell and several other Republicans angrily accused Democrats of trying to take advantage of the crisis to advance their political agenda with unrelated provisions.
 McConnell said the Senate, controlled by President Donald Trump’s fellow Republicans, would hold another procedural vote on the package after it fell short on Sunday.

 “This is not a juicy political opportunity.
 This is a national emergency,” McConnell said as the Senate opened its session.

-Senate Democratic Leader Chuck Schumer said the package needed more guardrails to avoid misuse of the $500 billion earmarked to help struggling industries.
+Senate Democratic Leader Chuck Schumer suggested the vote would again fall short unless the measure included more guardrails to avoid misuse of the $500 billion earmarked to help struggling industries.

 “Our goal is to reach a deal today and we’re hopeful, even confident that we will meet that goal,” Schumer said.
-He also warned that he viewed an upcoming procedural vote to advance the package as “irrelevant” before negotiations were done.
+He said the upcoming vote would be “irrelevant” if negotiations were not complete.

 Mnuchin said the two sides made progress on Monday morning.